natlogica/eleventy-tinkering/src/pages/about.md

 ---
-layout: page.njk
 title: About
+description: "The About Page"
 ---

 Hi!
-I'm Natalie, an aspiring developer.
+I'm Natalie, and I'm learning how to use Eleventy.